-- Medical literature (both peer-reviewed and gray, including State Web sites). - Relevant clinicians. - Organizational stakeholders (our consortium partners, as well as advisory board members). - Multi-disciplinary, geographically diverse expert panel, including clinicians and academicians. - CAPQuaM's scientific team.
+- Medical literature (both peer reviewed and gray, including State websites). - Relevant clinicians. - Organizational stakeholders (our consortium partners, as well as advisory board members, see below).

+- A multidisciplinary, geographically diverse Expert Panel that included clinicians and academicians. - CAPQuaM's scientific team.

-Clinical criteria, including consideration of inclusion and exclusion criteria, were developed using a modified version of the RAND/UCLA modified Delphi Panels.
-CAPQuaM sought recommendations from major clinical societies and other stakeholders to identify academic and clinician expert panel participants with a variety of backgrounds, clinical and regional settings, and expertise.
+Clinical criteria, including consideration of inclusion and exclusion criteria, were developed using a version of the RAND/UCLA modified Delphi Panels.
+CAPQuaM sought recommendations from major clinical societies and other stakeholders to identify academic and clinician participants for its Expert Panel; participants had diverse backgrounds and expertise, and came from different clinical and regional settings.
 The product of this process was participation by a broad group of experts in the development of clinically detailed scenarios leading to the measures.

 CAPQuaM integrated perspectives from a national consortium, Steering Committee, and Senior Advisory Board at each step of the process, in addition to a continuing collaboration with AHRQ.
-Our team far exceeded the required minimums for expertise outside of the mainstream medical system, ensuring understandability at various levels, and by a variety of audiences.
+Our team far exceeded the required minimums for expertise outside of the mainstream medical system, ensuring understandability at various levels and by a variety of audiences.